-Visibility is restricted on an airplane.
+Visibility is restricted on airplanes.

-The terra firma of the Dominican Republic fills the porthole as we fly closer to the end of this trip and instructions for landing are given to us over a sound system that doesn’t inspire confidence .
-We are thanked for our compliance, urged to take all our belongings with us, go through Customs, and enjoy our trip.
+The terra firma of the Dominican Republic fills my porthole as we fly over and begin our descent.
+Instructions for landing are given over a sound system in Spanish and English.
+We are thanked for our compliance, urged to take all our belongings with us, go through Customs, enjoy our trip and fly United again.

-The island is large, even from the air, and grows cocoa, tobacco, sugarcane, coffee, rice, beans,potatos,corn, bananas,cattle,pigs, chickens and eggs.
-I remember seeing little Dominican Republic stickers on clusters of bananas sold in my local grocery.
-The island is about the size of the U.S. state Georgia and is one of the largest of the Caribbean islands.
-The population is ten million and growing and feeding that many people takes work.
-When people get hungry, trouble isn’t far away.
+This island is large, with plenty of water, and grows cocoa, tobacco, sugarcane, coffee, rice, beans, bananas,potatoes,corn,cattle,pigs, chickens, eggs, and plenty of fish.
+I see Dominican Republic stickers on clusters of bananas sold in my local grocery.
+The island is the size of Georgia and is one of the largest of the Caribbean islands, behind Cuba and Jamaica.

 Setting down with a bump, on a wet runway, this ninth Scotttreks trek, has begun.